Fluorescence: Fluorescence anisotropy

-where $I_\parallel$ is the emitted intensity parallel to polarization of the excitation light and $I_\perp$ is the emitted intensity perpendicular to the polarization of the excitation light.
+where $I_\parallel$ is the emitted intensity parallel to the polarization of the excitation light and $I_\perp$ is the emitted intensity perpendicular to the polarization of the excitation light.

+Anisotropy is independent of the intensity of the absorbed or emitted light, it is the property of the light, so photobleaching of the dye will not affect the anisotropy value as long as the signal is detectable.

 Fluorescence

 Strongly fluorescent pigments often have an unusual appearance which is often described colloquially as a "neon color" (originally "day-glo" in the late 1960s, early 1970s).
 This phenomenon was termed "Farbenglut" by Hermann von Helmholtz and "fluorence" by Ralph M. Evans.
 It is generally thought to be related to the high brightness of the color relative to what it would be as a component of white.
 Fluorescence shifts energy in the incident illumination from shorter wavelengths to longer (such as blue to yellow) and thus can make the fluorescent color appear brighter (more saturated) than it could possibly be by reflection alone.

 Rules

 There are several general rules that deal with fluorescence.
-Each of the following rules has exceptions but they are useful guidelines for understanding fluorescence (these rules do not necessarily apply to two-photon absorption).
+Each of the following rules have exceptions but they are useful guidelines for understanding fluorescence (these rules do not necessarily apply to two-photon absorption).